-During the first evening of the conference, The Bacchus Inn hosted a networking event as per the P4CE staff request.
-Some food was provided by The Bacchus Inn, but the social engagement also showcased exceptional products from Cape May Winery and Seaside Cheese of West Cape May.
+The Bacchus Inn also hosted a networking event per the P4CE staff request.
+The social engagement showcased exceptional products from Cape May Winery and Seaside Cheese of West Cape May.

-This 2013 Higher Education Bridges Conference in Cape May event was a success for the planners, attendees, and Cape May.
+This 2014 Higher Education Bridges Conference in Cape May event was a success for the planners, attendees, and Cape May.
 A coordinated effort amongst P4CE staff, The Bacchus Inn, and the Cape May Convention Center were essential.
-The Bacchus Inn hopes that this conference will become a model for future events showcasing our beautiful seashore resort, historic inns, and the Cape May Convention Center.
+The Bacchus Inn hopes that this conference will continue to be a model for future events showcasing our beautiful seashore resort, historic inns, and the Cape May Convention Center.

 June 6th, 2011 by johnmatusiak

 Cape May has been nicknamed the Restaurant Capital of New Jersey for good reason.
 It is full of restaurants for guests of The Bacchus Inn B&B and other fine Cape May Bed & Breakfasts to experience a variety of cuisine and atmospheres.
 There are fine dining, casual sit-down, and take-out establishments.
 There is seafood, Italian, French, Asian, Southwestern, and Cajun-Creole cuisine, just to name a few.
 However, they all have one thing in common they are here in Cape May, New Jersey and many of them are participating in Restaurant Week.